 For the purposes of this report, the geographical coordinates of Quito are -0.230 deg latitude, -78.525 deg longitude, and 9,629 ft elevation.

-The topography within 2 miles of Quito contains large variations in elevation, with a maximum elevation change of 2,776 feet, and an average elevation above sea level of 9,756 feet.
-Within 10 miles contains extreme variations in elevation (8,606 feet).
+The topography within 2 miles of Quito contains large variations in elevation, with a maximum elevation change of 2,776 feet and an average elevation above sea level of 9,756 feet.
+Within 10 miles contains large variations in elevation (8,606 feet).
 Within 50 miles also contains extreme variations in elevation (18,576 feet).

 The area within 2 miles of Quito is covered by trees (52%) and grassland (43%), within 10 miles by grassland (41%) and trees (41%), and within 50 miles by trees (52%) and grassland (25%).